HWS

 Q. Do I have to be at the home all the time?

-A. No. As an owner your responsibility will be to ensure that a capable person is onsite all the
+A. No. As an owner your responsibility will be to ensure that a capable person is

-time.
-However, many owners of smaller homes do work in the homes to save on labour
+onsite all the time.
+However, many owners of smaller homes do work in the

-costs and also because they enjoy the work of caring for vulnerable people
+homes to save on labour costs and also because they enjoy the work of

 .